kiplaacollo/Portfolio-website/README.md

-I really appreciate Microverse for introducing me to the future because I believe developers are for the future
+I really appreciate Microverse for introducing me to the future because I believe developers are for the future I would also like my fellow students at microverse who has helped me alot in building this portfolio I would like to thank all the reviewers for their complements on my project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>